RobTillaart/GAMMA/README.md

 - **uint8_t operator \[uint8_t index\]** allows the GAMMA object to be accessed as an array. like ```x = G[40];``` Makes it easy to switch with a real array.
 The value returned is in the range 0 ..
 255, so the user may need to scale it e.g. to 0.0 - 1.0.
-Note: if index > size or internal table not allocated the function returns 0.
+Note: if internal table not allocated the function returns 0.
 As this is a legitimate value the user should take care.